 You are encouraged to make use of these data in your research or building performance simulations.
 We only ask that you cite the above-mentioned paper as the source of the data.
 We also ask that you provide us with your feedback (positive and negative) so that we may improve our future work in this area.

+It is recommended that you open the links below using a private/incognito window in your browser to avoid issues with cached passwords.
 If prompted, provide the user name “DHW” and leave the password field blank.